 Mohieldin cites three important factors in the battle against climate change: Technology, finance, and leadership.
 Egypt’s agritech sector has been growing over the past few years with the country launching “Agritech Meet Egypt 2022”, which took place in May of 2022.
 Coming in collaboration with the Ministry of Communications and Information Technology (MCIT) and the International Fund for Agriculture Development (IFAD), the Ministry of Agriculture and Land Reclamation, the Ministry of International Cooperation, and the Ministry of Social Solidarity, the event spotlighted the advancements in artificial intelligence (AI) and innovations within the agriculture sector, as per a post on the Ministry of Communications and Information Technology’s official website.

 In Egypt, the east of the country in Zaafran is considered as having one of the largest and most effective wind farms in the region.
 Moreover, Benban, located in the south, is home to one of the biggest solar farms coming fourth only behind India and China.
-Both these projects have come to fruition as the result of adequate financing, technology and innovations.
-It’s through a mix of good finance, good leadership, and innovations that these projects were born.
+Both these projects have come to fruition as the result of adequate financing, technology, and innovation.

 Where does the MENA region go from here?